PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 - **Trusted Firmware for Cortex-A (TF-A)**: Use Trusted Firmware in v7A AArch32 and v8A AArch64 secure boot processes.
 TF-A artifacts include the second-stage boot loader  BL2, and the Firmware Image Package (FIP) containing third-stage boot loaders BL3x and certificates.
 - **Open Platform Trusted Execution Environment (OP-TEE)**: This is the OS with trusted applications running in the TrustZone secure world, and is packaged as BL32 in the FIP image.
-- **U-Boot**: U-Boot is the Normal world boot loader for loading Rich OS.
+- **U-Boot**: U-Boot is the Normal world boot loader for loading a Rich OS.
 This is packaged as BL33 inside the FIP image.
-- **Linux kernel**: The Linux kernel is the Normal world Rich OS.
+- **Linux kernel**: The Linux kernel is the Normal world Rich OS kernel.
 The kernel image is packaged with the device tree binaries and initial RAM file system in a Flattened Image Tree (FIT) image.

 This document's structure follows the work process: